Girlfriend (Matthew Sweet album): Recording

 Sweet recorded Girlfriend in 1990, following his divorce.
 He later said to Rolling Stone, "It's funny how the album ended up showing everything I needed to feel.
 Everything I needed as an antidote is there."
 He told Entertainment Weekly, "People say, 'This is your big breakup record – will you still be able to write good songs?'
 I'm sure I'll be just as depressed at some other point in my life."

 The album includes guitar contributions from Richard Lloyd, formerly of the band Television, and Robert Quine.
 Michael Azerrad of Rolling Stone wrote of the sound: "Equal parts anguish and elation, the heavily autobiographical Girlfriend plays Sweet's impeccable pop sense of noisy, passionate guitar work, recalling the Beatles' Revolver, early Neil Young and Television."

-The album's production style was very stripped down and sparse, with wide pans and no reverb used on any tracks.
+The album's production style was very stripped down and sparse, with wide stereo separation and no reverb used on any tracks.
 On some tracks, notably "Divine Intervention," the drums were highly compressed and panned completely to one side of the stereo spectrum, in a move reminiscent of George Martin and the Beatles.
 The individual musicians' tracks were recorded whole in a few takes, with the notable exception of Quine's lead parts, which were pieced together from multiple takes.
 According to album engineer Jim Rondinelli, "Bob would get something going in the first couple of takes, and then he’d get really down on himself and go through this incredible self-loathing.
 On the fourth or fifth take, all this additional fire and anger would come out, and he’d take it out on his instrument.
 Then he’d be emotionally and physically exhausted."

-Overview
+Album details

 The cover of the album features a photograph of actress Tuesday Weld from the late 1950s.
 Originally called Nothing Lasts, the album was re-titled following objections to the title from Weld.

 The music video for the title track (which aired on heavy rotation on MTV, MuchMusic and Night Tracks) featured clips from the anime film Space Adventure Cobra: The Movie, mainly featuring the character Jane Royal.
 The video for another one of the album's singles, "I've Been Waiting", used clips of the Urusei Yatsura character Lum.

 The tracks "Evangeline" and "Your Sweet Voice" were both followed by the sound of a vinyl outgroove and a phonograph needle lifting off a record, which was meant to signify the end of each side of the album as though it were an LP (thus making the final three songs on the album to be, conceptually, considered bonus tracks).
 The song "Winona" was named after actress Winona Ryder, while "Evangeline" is sung from the point of view of Johnny Six from the comic book Evangeline.